viperleed/viperleed/doc/content/parameters/toutput.rst

 TENSOR_OUTPUT
 =============

 TENSOR_OUTPUT defines whether Tensor output is required for non-bulk layers (starting from the top) in the refcalc.
-Layers are defined by the :ref:`LAYER_CUTS<layer_cuts>`  parameter.
+Layers are defined by the :ref:`LAYER_CUTS`  parameter.

 **Default:** 1 for all layers